Hip Thrust Technique: Setup, Cues, and Common Fixes

 • Vertical shins at top: Feet should be positioned so your shins are perpendicular to the floor at full hip extension

 The hip thrust has become a staple exercise for anyone serious about building stronger, more developed glutes.
-Research by Dr. Bret Contreras and others has shown that hip thrusts produce higher glute EMG activation than squats, deadlifts, or most other lower body exercises.
+Hip thrusts are popular because they load the glutes heavily in peak hip extension and often produce high glute activation in research settings.

 But here's the thing: most people do hip thrusts wrong.
 They set up incorrectly, use too much weight, and end up working their lower back or hamstrings more than their glutes.
 This guide will teach you exactly how to perform the hip thrust for maximum glute development.